sumitsbasra/strava-wrapped/README.md

-# 🏃 Recap.fit — Your Year in Motion
+# 🏃 recap.fit — Your Year in Motion

 A beautiful, privacy-focused fitness year-in-review that transforms your Strava data into a stunning visual story.
 ![IMG_0850](https://github.com/user-attachments/assets/fe6840dd-d964-4d08-a794-c5a8afc04e4f)